drfoxvet/drfoxvet-net/site/content/post/books-by-dr-fox.md

 tags:
   - Books
 ---
-My latest books are the textbook One Health: Veterinary, Ethical and Environmental Perspectives published by CRC Press, London, 2025
+My latest books are the textbook One Health: Veterinary, Ethical and Environmental Perspectives published by CRC Press, London, 2025.

-and For All Our Relations; Visions and Vexations of a Veterinarian published by Austin Macauley, New York, 2025
+And For All Our Relations; Visions and Vexations of a Veterinarian published by Austin Macauley, New York, 2025
 ![](/img/books-dog-mind.jpg)

 ![](/img/books-cat-mind.jpg)